 Adhering to ASC 606 has many nuances and amendments continue to be made.
 However, the fact remains – ASC 606 compliance is mandatory.
 To overcome pitfalls and comply with this revenue recognition standard, companies need a way to streamline their financial processes and ensure accuracy.

-• Contract management: Ensure the billing solution enables you to easily manage contract rates and payment terms, as well as provides the ability to set specific pricing, define rules, and create account hierarchies.
+- Contract management: Ensure the billing solution easily manages contract rates and payment terms, as well as provides the ability to set specific pricing, define rules and create account hierarchies.

-• Global compliance: A billing solution that ensures regulatory compliance ensures your company remains in sync across all accounting standards and ensures revenue recognition complies with ASC 606 mandates.
+- Global compliance: A billing solution that delivers regulatory compliance ensures your company meets all accounting standards and that revenue recognition complies with ASC 606 mandates.

 The right revenue recognition platform helps you simplify revenue recognition complexities – even for the most complex billing scenarios.
-BillingPlatform delivers a rules-based revenue recognition engine that enables you to define rules specific to your company.
+BillingPlatform’s rules-based revenue recognition engine enables you to define rules specific to your company.
 You can then make assignments in real time, while providing the agility needed to speed the financial close process with real-time subledger transactions that integrate into downstream ERP and accounting systems.

 Are you ready to transform your revenue recognition processes?
 Our team of experts are just a click away.